 M. Markley Antiques is recognized as the foremost authority in the U.S. on French Gothic Revival and Renaissance Revival furniture.
 This has allowed us to offer the widest array of pieces to buyers who prize these styles and to procure the most interesting and unique items as they become available in Europe.
 Because enthusiasm in the U.S. for these styles has outpaced the publication of scholarly materials,* we have dedicated our website to expanding and enhancing the resources available in English on the 19th century revival in France of Gothic and Renaissance design.
 In this endeavor, we express our gratitude for their inspiration and guidance to two people connected to Meril Markley's alma mater, Vassar College, where her love of Gothic Revival style was born: Professor Emeritus of Art History, Eugene Carroll (who passed away in 2016); and Christopher Wilk, Keeper of Furniture, Textiles and Fashion at the Victoria & Albert Museum in London.
+After the discussion on stylistic origins there is information on how to care for your antique furnitire.
 For more information on the reference materials we use in preparing this page and descriptions of our offerings, see the Bibliography section, below.

 The Markleys with Eugene Carroll at Brasserie 292 in Poughkeepsie

 The Markleys with Christopher Wilk at Racine Restaurant in London

 Eugene Carroll's Book to Accompany the Exhibition at the National Gallery in Washington, DC (1987)

 Christopher Wilk's Book on the History of Furniture (1996)